-- 89. As previously mentioned many respondents indicated that CDRPs were seen as the driver for tackling local drug issues.
-This reflects the government's emphasis on partnership working to tackle drug misuse and drug related crime.
+- 88. As previously mentioned, many respondents indicated that CDRPs were seen as the driver for tackling local drug issues.
+This reflects the government's emphasis on partnership working to tackle drug misuse and drug-related crime.
 Including the community as stakeholders is empowering them to take the initiative towards improving their own environment.
-Priorities for CDRPs will be different to those of the MPS. - 90.
-The creation and establishment of CDRPs has generated closer working relationship with local (DATs).
-The Home Office has recently indicated its intention to bring to two together, although this has already happened across much of London.
-The focus on drugs in LAAs77 has meant that CDRPs have become much more sophisticated in their understanding of local drugs problems and their subsequent responses.
+Priorities for CDRPs will be different to those of the MPS. - 89.
+The creation and establishment of CDRPs has generated closer working relationship with local DATs.
+The Home Office has recently indicated its intention to bring the two together, although the timescale for this remains unclear.82 The focus on drugs in LAAs has meant that CDRPs have become much more sophisticated in their understanding of local drugs problems and their subsequent responses.
 Local multi-agency intelligence in relation to drug misuse and drug related crime is used to generate initiatives that address community needs.
-CDRPs are increasingly bidding for funds through LAAs for projects to tackle drug misuse, drug related crime and anti-social behaviour.
-Much of this focused on preventative and rehabilitation work with young people. - 91.
+CDRPs are increasingly bidding for funds through LAAs for projects to tackle drug misuse, drug-related crime and anti-social behaviour.
+Much of this is focused on preventative and rehabilitation work with young people. - 90.
 Feedback from partners indicated the relationship with the MPS in relation to drugs was inconsistent.
 On the one hand there was proactive support for local initiatives at a local level, CDRPs were seen as the driver to identifying local priorities.
 However, we also found tensions in partner relationships with the MPS because police activities were so focused on MPS corporate priorities and performance targets.
 Examples included CDRPs that were frustrated by the inability of local BOCUs to contribute to their efforts to regenerate deprived areas, by focusing on long term crime problems (often involving drugs).
-This in turn limits the impact of truly partnership based sustainable initiatives to disrupt or eradicate drug misuse and drug related crime. - 92.
-The CDRP responses highlight the need for better use of intelligence and analysis by the MPS to understand the extent of the drug problems at a local level.
+This in turn limits the impact of truly partnership based sustainable initiatives to disrupt or eradicate drug misuse and drug-related crime. - 91.
+The CDRP responses highlight the need for better use of intelligence and analysis by the MPS to understand the extent of the drug problem at a local level.
 Mapping information from local police officers, drug and outreach workers, caretakers, residents, housing officers and also health services will identify the extent of the problem, where it is taking place, who is involved and potentially the links to middle market suppliers.
 There was little confidence that the MPS was in possession of this intelligence or likely to apply it as a priority.
-MPS generated intelligence into local hotspot areas was perceived to reflect police activity rather than the true picture of local drug activity.
-Information sharing was also highlighted as an ongoing challenge for partners.
+MPS generated intelligence into local hotspot areas was perceived to reflect police activity rather than the true picture of local drug activity. - 92.
+Communication between the MPS and local CDRPs was also highlighted as a concern.
+While information sharing of intelligence around PPOs was considered to be good, it was not as prompt as some other partner agencies.
+There was also no data provided by the MPS in relation to PDUs.